 You are expected to have a bank account or similar for Universal Credit.

 Universal Credit is paid one month in arrears.
-You are not entitled to any Universal Credit for the first seven days of a new claim unless you are exempt.
-It can mean waiting for six weeks or more for your first payment.
+It can mean waiting for five weeks or more for your first payment.
 If this causes hardship, you can claim an ‘advanced payment’ of Universal Credit.
 After six months on Universal Credit you can also claim a ‘budgeting advance’ to help with furniture and other one-off costs.
 Both payments are loans and deducted from your future Universal Credit payments.

 To get Universal Credit you and any partner may have to take part in ‘work-related activity’, such as looking and applying for work.
 The level of activity depends on various circumstances and is decided when you agree your Claimant Commitment and at ongoing interviews.
 Even if you are working you may be expected to do such activity, depending on the level of your earnings.